THE DIGITAL INTERMEDIATE - D.I.

 For a DI facility to ultimately meet the needs of its client, there are a number of parameters that must be met by its intermediate process.
 Many bespoke operations have sprung up to cater for the client, all very successful, however there are many manufacturers and software options you can choose.
 You should at least become familiar with the major players and I shall interrogate a few within the ‘Manufacturers’ branch of this section.
 The point being, there are basic fundamentals which I feel need to be met to hold a DI project in its entirety.

-As I have mentioned it is generally accepted a DI is carried out at 2K or 2048 x 1556 pixels, with 10 bit log sampling.
-A new ideology of DI is to utilise 16 bit data files, the push to this is gathering momentum.
+As I have mentioned it is generally accepted a DI is carried out at 2K or 2048 x 1556 pixels or higher, with 10 bit log sampling.
+A new ideology of DI is to utilise 16 bit data linear files.
 However playing these files in real time requires greater bandwidth and more processing power.
-4K images are also now beginning to push the boundaries with real time playback and ease of workflow.
-However 2K is generally accepted as the standard, with good quality and enough headroom for colour manipulation.
+4K images are pretty standard working with the RED range of cameras, so further pushes the data needs for fast and efficitent workflow.
+However 2K is generally accepted as the standard minimum film scan size, capturing enough dynamic range for colour manipulation.

 Today the cost of a Digital Intermediate is anywhere from £60,000 to £120,000 GBP.
 This might still sound expensive to an independent producer but as more post production facilities have offered DI and technology has gotten cheaper, the costs have been driven down.
 What was once a niche market is being saturated by many post houses opening their doors and offering the service.
 However possibly one thing to bare in mind, some of these post houses are springing from other fields of expertise and you may be competing and having your time managed if a facility has many projects being ushered through its doors.
 Ultimately if they have sprung from a video background, one has to beg the question do they really know enough about film and its technicalities?